volmex/volmex/README.md

   foo
 ```

-When the command is executed, the following environment variables are available in the command's environment:
+When the command is executed, the following variables are available in the command's environment:

 + `VOLMEX_NAME` = foo
 + `VOLMEX_MOUNTPOINT` = /var/local/volmex/foo
 + `VOLMEX_CMD` = /usr/local/sbin/do-something

-## Install (Persistent)
+## Install on systemd systems (Persistent)
 + Download and extract volmex

 ```